 Welcome

-There's so many ideas coming at us about how we should live well and what we should do that I really want to offer a clear space where people can connect with what is right for them.
+Because there are so many ideas about how we should live and what we should do with our lives I really want to offer time when people can connect with what is right for them.

 About Me

-I started counsellor training after having my own counselling, which felt incredibly valuable to me and I was fascinated by the process.
-From the very first listening exercise I was hooked.
-I have studied a variety of therapies, but I am particularly persueded by the Person Centred Approach, with its foundational trust in the human capacity for healing, development, and problem-solving, given the right conditions.
-In practice this means I am especially committed to supporting you in your unique way, as opposed to asking you to follow a specific course or expecting you to fit into a theoretical ideal of what a human should be.
+Some time after having my own counselling, which felt so valuable and fascinating to me, I applied to do a counselling skills taster course.
+From the very first exercise I was hooked.
+During training I studied a variety of therapies, but I am particularly persuaded by the Person Centred Approach, with its commitment to freedom and trust in human beings’ capacity for healing, development, and problem-solving.
+In practice this means I am especially committed to supporting your unique way, as opposed to steering you to follow particular paths or expecting you to fit a theoretical ideal of what a human being ought to be.

-I have experience of working with adults of all ages, from a variety of backgrounds and neurotypes, with a wide range of experiences.
+I have experience of working with adults of all ages, from a variety of backgrounds, genders and neurotypes, with a wide range of experiences.
 My way of working can be helpful for all people no matter what their background or history.
-Things I have a particular understanding of are (but not limited to): depression, anxiety, relationship difficulties; short term psychosis and manic episodes; religious or spiritual trauma and/or abuse; faith shift or deconstruction; struggles with creativity, meaning and purpose.
+Things I have a particular understanding of are (but not limited to): depression, anxiety, relationship difficulties; short term psychosis and manic episodes; religious or spiritual trauma or abuse; faith shifts and deconstruction; struggles with creativity, meaning and purpose.

-I have volunteered and worked for organisations offering counselling and support to people who have struggles with addiction, and people who have experienced sexual violence and abuse.
+I have worked and volunteered for organisations offering counselling and support to people who have struggles with addiction, and people who have experienced sexual abuse.
 Prior to becoming a therapist I worked in a variety of jobs including child and adult care, hospitality, and being a postie.

-When I don't have my therapist hat on I still love to spend time pondering and exploring the depth and breadth of life, enjoying nature, reading, writing, and music, food, friends, and family.
+When I’m not wearing my therapist hat, I still love exploring life’s depth and breadth through nature, reading, writing, music, food, and time with loved ones.

 Questions you might have